Pherzawl district

 Pherzawl district is located in the southern part of the state of Manipur.
 It is bounded on the east by Churachandpur District; on the north by Tamenglong District, Noney District and Jiribam district; on the west by the Cachar District of Assam and on the South by Sinlung Hills, Mizoram.
 Pherzawl District has approximately 200 villages.
+The district headquarters is Pherzawl.

 History

 The Pherzawl district was formed in 2017 from two western subdivisions of Churachandpur district, viz., Tipaimukh subdivision and Thanlon subdivision.
 Two more subdivisions have since been created: Vangai Range subdivision out of Tipaimukh, and the Pherzawl subdivision out of Thanlon.
 The latter is described as "non-functional", which probably means that it does not have separate subdivisional offices.
 The district was inaugurated on 16 December 2018 by chief minister Okram Ibobi Singh.

 Geography

-Pherzawl District is located between 93° 11' 16" East longitude and 24° 15' 43" North latitude, and is in the southwestern part of Manipur.
-The district's elevation is approximately 1037 meters, equivalent to 3,402 feet above sea level.
-Situated in the extreme southwest of Manipur, it shares borders with Churachandpur, Noney, Tamenglong and Jiribam districts of Manipur, as well as the states of Assam and Mizoram.

 The district covers a total area of 2285 sq.km, characterized by rugged hill terrain with prominent rivers such as Barak (Tuiruong), Tuipi, Tuivai, and Hringtuinek (Sartuinek), along with numerous streams and rivulets.
 Tipaimukh (Ruonglevaisuo), the confluence of Tuivai and Barak rivers, serves as a significant trading hub and port for river transportation.
 It is also the proposed site for the controversial Tipaimukh Dam project, aimed at flood control and Hydroelectric power generation.
 Pherzawl District experiences a humid subtropical climate, with moderately fertile soil conducive to agriculture.
 The district's main crops include rice, maize, and ginger, with agriculture being the primary occupation of the residents.

 The region falls within a humid subtropical climate classification.
 Its soil composition predominantly consists of moderately fertile clay loam, interspersed with patches of clay and loam.
 Temperature fluctuations span from a minimum of 3.4 °C to a maximum of 34.1 °C. Annual precipitation levels vary between 670 to 1,450 mm.